mbrodt/signifly-foosball/README.md

 The backend is made with Hasura and hosted on Heroku.
 The database has a single table, "teams", with just 1 row and 1 column.
 This field contains all the team data and results.
 In the future, this could definitely be optimized.

+Note: The first load can be a bit slow, since the Heroku backend goes to sleep if there is no activity for a certain amount of time.
+Just wait a few seconds, and it'll load the backend data.

 ## Assumptions/Limitations:

 - There can only be 1 active tournament